Postwar

 1953 – Erich Mendelsohn passes away.
 He was a pioneer in the modernist architectural movement and was known for his expressionist architecture in Germany during the 1920s.
 His practices were abolished by the Nazis in 1933 and Mendelsohn fled.

 1954 – Brown v.
 Board of Education.
-This landmark ruling reversed the 1896 Plessy vs Ferguson case and made “separate but equal” unconstitutional.
+This landmark ruling essentially reversed the 1896 Plessy vs Ferguson case and made “separate but equal” unconstitutional.
 Racial segregation in public schools and public facilities became illegal.
-At that time the US became more and more involved in International affairs and the promotion of liberal democracies.
-The legalized segregation made the US look hypocritical.
+At that time the US became more and more involved in International affairs and promoting liberalism.
+Legalized segregation prior to this ruling made the US look illiberal.

 1957 – The world’s first satellite, the Sputnik I, was launched by the Soviet Union.
 The world’s first communication satellites were launched by Pioneer 1 and SCORE from the US a year later.
 With this invention, television, cellular, radio, and Internet communications could be transmitted over vast distances.

 1959 – Cuba falls to the communists, led by Fidel Castro.
 Multinational firms that had been doing business in Cuba for years became nationalized.
 All private property, including those held by Americans, become nationalized.
-Cuba becomes a sub-third world country with Marxist-style communism permeating society.
+Cuba becomes a sub-third world country with Marxist-style communism taking over.

 The 60s